-Rule 9.5.2 Production and Display of License: A person issued a license to practice respiratory care by the Mississippi State Board of Health shall show said license when requested.
+Rule 9.5.2 Production and Display of License: A person issued a license to practice respiratory care by the Mississippi State Board of Health shall carry said license at all times and show said license when requested.

-- 1. The Board shall issue licenses which shall be renewed biennially, beginning with the first renewal term after the issuance of the license. - 2.
-The licensure period for renewal purposes shall be construed as September 1st through August 31st of the odd numbered years.
+- 1. The Board shall issue licenses which shall be renewed biennially. - 2.
+The licensure year shall be construed as September 1st through August 31st.

-Rule 9.6.2 Procedure for Renewal of License: The Department shall provide notices, at least thirty (30) days prior to the renewal date, to the last address registered with the board, to the persons to whom licenses were issued or renewed during the preceding renewal period.
-The notice of renewal shall indicate the renewal process and required fees to be completed before the date of expiration.
+- Rule 9.6.2 Procedure for Renewal of License: The Department shall mail notices, at least thirty (30) days prior to the renewal date, to the last address registered with the board, to the persons to whom licenses were issued or renewed during the preceding renewal period.
+The licensee shall: - 1. complete the renewal form; - 2. submit proof of continuing education credit as detailed in Section VII of these regulations; - 3. enclose the renewal fee; and - 4. file the above with the Department prior to the end of the renewal period.